 Everybody has to contend with inflammation at some point.
 It’s the body’s natural response to trauma or injury, and the area affected will be hot, swollen and red, as well as painful,.
 That’s down to two factors: the release of white blood cells, containing chemicals to protect the scene of the crime, and increased blood flow to the area due to the automatic response of the immune system to any perceived threat to the body.

 Inflammation may be acute or chronic, and it can also affect the internal organs.
-Internal inflammation contributes to a several chronic, life-limiting illnesses, including diabetes, asthma, arthritis and coronary heart disease.
+Internal inflammation contributes to a number of chronic, life-limiting illnesses, including diabetes, asthma, arthritis and coronary heart disease.
 Poor lifestyle choices and excessive stress can set off an internal inflammatory response, which is invariably chronic, or long term.

 I have Lupus – it was a deciding factor in moving from divine but damp Devon to the healthy climate of the salt lakes of the Costa Blanca, and I battle chronic inflammation on a regular basis.
 For reasons I won’t bore you with, I can’t take any sort of anti-inflammatory medication.
 However, in the seven years since I moved here, I’ve discovered that I can control my internal inflammation naturally, just by rocking up at the local market on a regular basis.

 Anti-inflammatory diets are mostly based around the Mediterranean Diet, and that’s acknowledged by health and nutrition experts to be just about the healthiest diet going.
-It’s also the way we eat here in Spain, so there’s lots of fruit and vegetables, lean meat and fish, as well as lots of fibre and healthy complex carbohydrates.
+It’s also the way we eat here in Spain, so there’s plenty of fruit and vegetables, lean meat and fish, as well as lots of fibre and healthy complex carbohydrates.

 Now here’s the science bit – those with a low boredom threshold might want to skip this.
 Fruits and vegetables are brimming with lots of antioxidants which combat inflammation.
 That’s flavenoids and carotenoids to you.
 Here’s a tip – brightly coloured stuff has the highest antioxidant content.
 It looks prettier on the plate too, but maybe that’s just me being whimsical.